OlegVolgin/OSD-XMB/README.md

 # OSD-XMB
-This is a User Interface for the PS2 resembling the PS3/PSP XMB Style, made on [Athena Env'](https://github.com/DanielSant0s/AthenaEnv) by DanielSant0s, and inspired by the [XtremeEliteBoot+](http://www.hwc.nat.cu/ps2-vault/hwc-projects/xebplus/) dashboard by Howling Wolf & Chelsea.
+This is a User Interface for the PS2 resembling the PS3/PSP XMB Style developed by HiroTex, made on [Athena Env'](https://github.com/DanielSant0s/AthenaEnv) by DanielSant0s, and inspired by the [XtremeEliteBoot+](http://www.hwc.nat.cu/ps2-vault/hwc-projects/xebplus/) dashboard by Howling Wolf & Chelsea.